Napoleon III: Assessment and reputation

 The historical reputation of Napoleon III is far below that of his uncle and had been heavily tarnished by the empire's military failures in Mexico and against Prussia.
 Victor Hugo portrayed him as "Napoleon the Small" (Napoléon le Petit), a mere mediocrity, in contrast with Napoleon I "The Great", presented as a military and administrative genius.
 In France, such arch-opposition from the age's central literary figure, whose attacks on Napoleon III were obsessive and powerful, made it impossible for a very long time to assess his reign objectively.
 Karl Marx, in The Eighteenth Brumaire of Louis Napoleon, famously mocked Napoleon III by saying "Hegel remarks somewhere that all great world-historical facts and personages appear, so to speak, twice.
 He forgot to add: the first time as tragedy, the second time as farce."
 Napoleon III has often been seen as an authoritarian but ineffectual leader who brought France into dubious, and ultimately disastrous, foreign military adventures.

-Historians by the 1930s saw the Second Empire as a precursor of fascism, but by the 1950s were celebrating it as leading example of a modernizing regime.
-However, historians have generally given Napoleon negative evaluations on his foreign policy, and somewhat more positive evaluations of his domestic policies, especially after he liberalized his rule after 1858.
+Historians by the 1930s saw the French Second Empire as a precursor of fascism, but by the 1950s they were celebrating it as a leading example of a modernizing regime.
+However, historians have generally given Napoleon III negative evaluations on his French foreign policy, and somewhat more positive evaluations of his domestic policies, especially after he liberalized his rule after 1858.
 His greatest achievements came in material improvements, in the form of a grand railway network that facilitated commerce and tied the nation together and centered it on Paris.
 He is given high credits for the rebuilding of Paris with broad boulevards, striking public buildings, very attractive residential districts for upscale Parisians, and great public parks, including the Bois de Boulogne and Bois de Vincennes, used by all classes of Parisians.
 He promoted French business and exports.
-In international policy, he tried to emulate his uncle, with numerous imperial ventures around the world, as well as wars in Europe.
+In international policy, he tried to emulate his uncle (Napoleon I), with numerous imperial ventures elsewhere, as well with wars throughout Europe.
 He badly mishandled the threat from Prussia and found himself without allies in the face of overwhelming force.